weaveworks-liquidmetal/site/docs/tutorial-rpi/intro.md

 Take your Kubernetes homelab cluster to the next level with Liquid Metal MicroVMs.

 :::tip Info
-This rig was built quickly and under budget for a Kubernetes community days demo.
+This rig was built quickly and under budget for a [Kubernetes community days demo][kcduk].
 Claudia has shared it so that other people can have fun with the experiment.

 There is absolutely no guarantee that any of this will work for you.
 If you are using this guide it means you are prepared to use it as a base, and that you are